 As well as running workshops and immersive experiences, Wordsmith Crafts makes Heritage accessible by providing creative types with outlets for their creativity.
-The Studio is looked after by Simon, and Cluaran runs as a club where members can find space for their hobby.
+The Studio is looked after by Simon, and he runs Cluaran as a club where members can find space for making.
 Sometimes they make things to sell, Sometimes as a part of Quartz worship, sometimes simply for the joy of making.

 Etsy